aowen-uwmad/tutorial-containers/README.md

 ### Submit container job

-You will follow a similar process now to submit a container job.
+You will now follow a similar process to submit a job that uses a container.
 For this job, you'll be using the `container` file for your system (`.sub` for HTC, `.sbatch` for HPC).

-Compare the contents of the `regular` and `container` job file.
+Compare the contents of the `regular` and `container` job files.
 What has changed?

 If you added other commands as arguments besides `python3` to the `regular` file,